 Vespa’s range of scooters is an eclectic mix of modern and futuristic looking models, toned down with retro chic styles, proudly showing the same lines that made Vespa a household name worldwide.

-You won’t be disappointed with our service because we have many years experience with Vespa insurance.
-This is underlined by the fact that Bennetts, as a motorcycle insurance specialist, have access to a wide board of insurance underwriters and their array of services, which we tailor for your needs.
-This means that we can ensure that we source the most appropriate policy and price for the Vespa of your choice.
+You won’t be disappointed with our service because we have many years experience with insuring Vespa scooters.
+This is underlined by the fact that Bennetts, as a motorcycle insurance specialist, have access to a wide board of insurance underwriters and their array of services.
+This means that we can ensure that we source our best deal for the Vespa of your choice.

 Vespausa.com – a pictorial guide to the rich history of Vespa scooters.